Idealism vs. Realism

 Three of the main topics typically addressed by idealists are world hunger, war, and global climate change.
 They usually have all sorts of ideas and proposals to improve these undesirable conditions and, thereby, change the world into a “better” place.

 For instance, they suggest that we need to pour more money and food into countries where the people are starving.
-They also maintain that if we are gracious and congenial to the “troublemakers” of the world, they will respond positively by changing their ways and becoming constructive, rather than destructive, members of the global community.
+They also maintain that if we are gracious and congenial to the “troublemakers” and “terrorists” of the world, they will respond positively by changing their ways and will become constructive, rather than destructive, members of the global community.
 Idealists also insist that humans are primarily to blame for global climate changes, which eventually will cause irreparable harm and damage to the earth and, subsequently, to humankind.

 Since I am certain that God is the ultimate—and only—truth, then I am convinced that we cannot begin to understand and grasp genuine reality without knowing Him, what He has done in the past, and how He works now and will work in the future.
 The Bible gives us the best account of how God previously has dealt with humankind.
 Since God and His Torah/Law are unchanging, we can expect His dealings with humankind not to change.
 Furthermore, the Bible provides us with the added bonus of telling us how God is going to act and operate in the future, especially at the end of the age.

 Yes, God is love.
 But that is the only facet of His character that many idealists choose to see, if they believe in God at all.
 In reality, God is fully capable of anger and wrath, and a study of the Old Testament of the Bible will prove this.
-The fact is, God would be unfair and unjust if He, ultimately, did not judge the world for its evil and sins.
+The fact is, God would be unfair and unjust if, ultimately, He did not judge the world for its evil and sins.
 This frightful period, during which time the events of Isaiah 24:1-23 will take place, is approaching quickly.

-Humankind is nearing the ultimate encounter with its Creator, when He will intervene, suddenly and forcibly, into our world, soon after the opening of the Sixth Seal of the heavenly scroll.
+Humankind is nearing the ultimate encounter with its Creator.
+He will intervene, suddenly and forcibly, into our world, soon after the opening of the Sixth Seal of the heavenly scroll.
 For some—mostly the hardened, unrepentent idealists who do not acknowledge God—this inevitable meeting, and the events that follow, will be utterly horrifying and devastating.
 For others, mostly astute realists who know and love God, this appointed reunion will be joyous and harmonious.
 If you are an idealist, isn’t it time to start thinking like a realist?

 Ted’s Homepage